Lakshya-kt/MockMate-Your-friendly-mock-interview-partner/README.md

 streamlit run main.py

-- Select your role and company in the sidebar
+-Select your role and company in the sidebar
-- Press Start Interview
+-Press Start Interview
-- Answer each question by typing or recording your voice
-- Receive feedback after each question
+-Answer each question by typing or recording your voice -Receive feedback after each question
-- Listen to the voice summary at the end
+-Listen to the voice summary at the end
-- Export your session results using the Download button
+-Export your session results using the Download button

 ---